|Dawkins at the University of Texas at Austin. (Photo credit: Wikipedia)|

 Religion derives power from numerous sources, too many to discuss in one post.
 In this limited space, I'd like to highlight four that have been on my mind lately.
 First, people do not tolerate ambiguity well.
 They want definitive answers, and many will take false certainty over accurate uncertainty without hesitation.
 Second, tradition is very important to many people.
 It isn't that they believe something solely because their parents did, but they will often have a preference toward familiar beliefs.
 Thus, belief systems are slow to change, and change will often be resisted.
 Third, people fear death and crave immortality.
 This is so obvious that it needs no justification, and yet it serves as the primary selling point for all mainstream religions.
 People believe because belief consoles their fears, the grief of losing loved ones, and promises everlasting life.
 Fourth, people believe because almost everyone else does.
 Never underestimate the power of conformity or the sense of belonging one feels as a member of a religious group.

 Some atheists have indeed given up on humanity.
-For others of us, it is a daily struggle.
-No easy answers here, but I do think we'd be better served by making genuine efforts to understand the appeal of religion before we label it as irrational, delusional, etc. Through deeper understanding, maybe we will be better equipped to develop alternatives.
+For others, it is a daily struggle.
+No easy answers here, but I do think we'd be better served by making genuine efforts to understand the appeal of religion before we label it as irrational, delusional, etc. Through deeper understanding, maybe we will be better equipped to develop alternatives or to help others move beyond it.